Do you know what a healthy relationship looks like?

 From many sources and many experts over the years, I have culled some basic rules of relationships.
 This is by no means an exhaustive list.
 But it’s a necessary list.
 Print the rules out and pin them up on your refrigerator door.
 I won’t test you on them-but life will.

-• Don’t confuse sex with love.
-Especially in the beginning of a relationship, attraction and pleasure in sex are often mistaken for love.
+– Don’t confuse sex with love.
+Especially at the beginning of a relationship, attraction and pleasure in sex are often mistaken for love.

 The whole list is pretty much right on point, worth reading and, if you are in the dating pool, possibly worth memorizing…